jprochazk/garde/README.md

 - For `contains`, `prefix`, and `suffix`, the pattern must be a string literal, because the `Pattern` API [is currently unstable](https://github.com/rust-lang/rust/issues/27721).
 - For `if` conditional validation:
   - The condition expression can access `self` fields and context variables (e.g., `ctx`).
-  - Multiple rules can be specified after the condition: `if(cond = expr, rule1, rule2, ...)`.
+  - Multiple rules can be specified with the condition: `if(cond = expr, rule1, rule2, ...)`.
+  - The `cond = expr` argument may appear anywhere in the rule.
   - Multiple conditional blocks can be used on the same field.
-  - Conditional validation cannot be used inside `inner` rules.
+  - Conditional validation can be nested with `inner`.
 - Garde does not enable the default features of the `regex` crate - if you need extra regex features (e.g. Unicode) or better performance, add a dependency on `regex = "1"` to your `Cargo.toml`.

 If most of the fields on your struct are annotated with `#[garde(skip)]`, you may use `#[garde(allow_unvalidated)]` instead: